Literature: Their Eyes Were Watching God

 - Shoot the Dog: Tea Cake gets bitten by a rabid dog and becomes Ax-Crazy and Janie is forced to kill him.

-- Title Drop: "They seemed to be staring at the dark, but their eyes were watching God."
+- Title Drop: Late in the book, during a hurricane, the narrator describes the workers in their cabins: "They seemed to be staring at the dark, but their eyes were watching God."

 - Write Who You Know: Tea Cake was based on a former lover of Hurston's.